Social Security Disability Claims for COPD

 The primary cause of COPD is cigarette smoking.
 A small percentage of COPD sufferers have alpha-1-antitrypsin (AAT) deficiency, also called familial emphysema.
 Air pollution and occupational dusts may also contribute to COPD, especially if the person exposed to these substances is a smoker.
 In addition, a recent study shows that adults with asthma are 12 times more likely to develop COPD than those who do not have the condition.

 COPD symptoms include shortness of breath, wheezing, and coughing.
 In addition, COPD adds to the work of the heart, and can cause pulmonary heart disease, or "cor pulmonale."
 Treatment for COPD can include oxygen therapy, pulmonary rehabilitation, and various medications.
+The only known successful cure for emphysema is a lung transplant, but very few patients with emphysema are healthy enough to survive the surgery.
+(For those patients who do receive a lung transplant, Social Security disability benefits are automatically granted for a period of three years.)

 Getting Disability Benefits for COPD